 Skills Development, BRAC

-Ms Ahmed joined BRAC in March 2015.
-She graduated from Dhaka University with a Masters in Public Administration.
-She has over 20 years experience working in the development sector.
-Prior to BRAC, she was with the Swiss Agency for Development and Cooperation, Embassy of Switzerland for 14 years, leading and managing its work in education, migration and skills development.
-She served as Ombudsperson, Gender Resource Person and Security Warden at the Embassy.
+Tahsinah Ahmed joined BRAC in March 2015.
+She has over 20 years of experience in the development sector.
+Prior to joining BRAC, she was with the Swiss Agency for Development and Cooperation, Embassy of Switzerland for 14 years, leading and managing its work in education, migration and skills development.
+She served as ombudsperson, gender resource person and security warden at the embassy.

-Within the Local Consultative Group, she was the 1st national to be elected as Chair of the Local Consultative sub Group on Education.
-She served as its Co-Chair from March 2003 to April 2005 and Chair from 2005 April to May 2007.
-She set up the Skills Development Working Group in June 2006 and served as Chair from January 2009 to August 2013 and as Co-Chair from February 2007 to December 2008 and from September to December 2013.
-She was Chair of the Working Group on the Poverty Reduction Strategy (PRS) and member of the Non Formal Education (NFE) Task Force.
+Within the local consultative group, Ms Ahmed was the first national to be elected as chair of the local consultative sub-group on education.
+She served as its co-chair from March 2003 to April 2005 and chair from April 2005 to May 2007.
+She set up the Skills Development Working Group in June 2006 and served as chair from January 2009 to August 2013 and as co-chair from February 2007 to December 2008, and from September to December 2013.
+She was the chair of the Working Group on the Poverty Reduction Strategy (PRS) and member of the Non-formal Education (NFE) Task Force.

-She played a key role to develop the NFE Policy and the Skills Development Policy; and contributed to develop the PRS, the Education Policy, the Strategy for Gender Mainstreaming in Technical Vocational Education, the National Skills Development Council (NSDC) Act etc. She served as member of the Executive Committee of the NSDC and other networks.
-She facilitated to set up institutions like the Bureau of NFE and the NSDC Secretariat.
+Ms Ahmed played a key role in developing the NFE policy and the skills development policy, and contributed to develop the PRS, the education policy, the strategy for gender mainstreaming in technical vocational education, the National Skills Development Council Act, etc. She served as a member of the executive committee of the NSDC and other networks.
+She facilitated setting up institutions such as the Bureau of NFE and the NSDC Secretariat.

 Founder and Chairperson, BRAC

 Sir Fazle was born in 1936 in Bangladesh.
-He was educated at both Dhaka and Glasgow Universities.
-He was a professional accountant in his thirties, working as a senior corporate executive at Shell Oil when the 1971 Liberation War had a profound effect on him, dramatically changing the direction of his life.
-He left his job, moved to London and devoted himself to Bangladesh’s war of independence.
-There, he helped initiate a fundraising and awareness campaign called HELP Bangladesh.
+He studied Accountancy in London, qualifying as a Cost Management Accountant in 1962.
+While he was working as a senior corporate executive at Shell Oil, the 1970 cyclone and 1971 Liberation War in Bangladesh dramatically changed the direction of his life.
+He left his job and moved to London, where he helped initiate Action Bangladesh and HELP Bangladesh in support of the Liberation War.

-Sir Fazle has been honoured with numerous national and international awards for his achievements in leading BRAC, including the World Food Prize (2015), Trust Women Hero Award (2014), Spanish Order of Civil Merit (2014), Leo Tolstoy International Gold Medal (2014), CEU Open Society Prize (2013), Inaugural WISE Prize for Education (2011), Entrepreneur for the World Award (2009), David Rockefeller Bridging Leadership Award (2008), Inaugural Clinton Global Citizen Award (2007), Henry R. Kravis Prize in Leadership (2007), Palli Karma Shahayak Foundation (PKSF) Award for lifetime achievement in social development and poverty alleviation (2007), UNDP Mahbub ul Haq Award for Outstanding Contribution to Human Development (2004), Gates Award for Global Health (2004), Gleitsman Foundation International Activist Award (2003), Schwab Foundation’s Social Entrepreneurship Award (2003), Olof Palme Prize (2001), InterAction Humanitarian Award (1998) and Ramon Magsaysay Award for Community Leadership (1980).
+Sir Fazle has been honoured with numerous national and international awards for his achievements in leading BRAC, including the Jose Edgardo Campos Collaborative Leadership Award, South Asia Region (2016), Thomas Francis, Jr. Medal in Global Public Health (2016), World Food Prize (2015), Trust Women Hero Award (2014), Spanish Order of Civil Merit (2014), Leo Tolstoy International Gold Medal (2014), CEU Open Society Prize (2013), Inaugural WISE Prize for Education (2011), Entrepreneur for the World Award (2009), David Rockefeller Bridging Leadership Award (2008), Inaugural Clinton Global Citizen Award (2007), Henry R. Kravis Prize in Leadership (2007), Palli Karma Shahayak Foundation (PKSF) Award for lifetime achievement in social development and poverty alleviation (2007), UNDP Mahbubul Haq Award for Outstanding Contribution to Human Development (2004), Gates Award for Global Health (2004), Gleitsman Foundation International Activist Award (2003), Schwab Foundation’s Social Entrepreneurship Award (2003), Olof Palme Prize (2001), InterAction Humanitarian Award (1998) and Ramon Magsaysay Award for Community Leadership (1980).

+Dr Mushtaque Chowdhury is an advisor to the chairperson and founder of BRAC.
 He is also a professor of population and family health at the Mailman School of Public Health of Columbia University, New York.
-During 2009-2012, he worked as a senior advisor to the Rockefeller Foundation, based in Bangkok, Thailand.
-He also served as a MacArthur Fellow at Harvard University.
+During 2009-2012, he served as a senior advisor to the Rockefeller Foundation, based in Bangkok, Thailand.
+He also worked as a MacArthur/Bell Fellow at Harvard University.

-Dr Chowdhury is a founder of the Bangladesh Education Watch and Bangladesh Health Watch, two civil society watch-dogs on education and health respectively.
-He is on the board and committees of several organisations and initiatives, including the International Advisory Board of the Centre for Sustainable International Development at the University of Aberdeen.
+Dr Chowdhury is one of the founding members of the Bangladesh Education Watch and Bangladesh Health Watch, two civil society watchdogs on education and health respectively.
+He is on the board and committees of several organisations and initiatives, including the Advisory Board of the South Asia Centre at London School of Economics, Lead Group for Scaling Up Nutrition Movement at United Nations and is the current chair of the Asia-Pacific Action Alliance on Human Resources for Health (AAAH).
 Dr Chowdhury was a coordinator of the UN Millennium Task Force on Child Health and Maternal Health, set up by the former Secretary General Kofi Annan.

-He is a co-recipient of the ‘Innovator of the Year 2006’ award from the Marriott Business School of Brigham Young University in USA.
-He also received the PESON oration medal from the Perinatal Society of Nepal in 2008.
+He is a recipient of the ‘Innovator of the Year 2006’ award from the Marriott Business School of Brigham Young University in USA, the PESON oration medal from the Perinatal Society of Nepal in 2008 and Outstanding Leadership Award from Dhaka University Statistics Department Alumni Association.
 He has a wide interest in development, particularly in the areas of education, public health, poverty eradication and environment.
-Dr Chowdhury has published books and more than 150 articles in peer-reviewed international journals including the International Journal on Education, the Lancet, the Social Science & Medicine, the Scientific American and the New England Journal of Medicine.
+Dr Chowdhury has published several books and over 150 articles in peer-reviewed international journals.

 Dr Chowdhury holds a PhD from the London School of Hygiene and Tropical Medicine, an MSc from the London School of Economics and a BA from the University of Dhaka.